Power Sequencing API

 Unit

-A unit is a discreet chunk of a power sequence.
+A unit is a discrete chunk of a power sequence.
 For instance one unit may enable a set of regulators, another may enable a specific GPIO.
 Units can define dependencies in the form of other units that must be enabled before it itself can be.

 Target